 Over 95% of drugs tested on animals fail in human trials.
 This means millions of caring, thinking, feeling beings are tortured and killed for nothing.

 Relying on animal testing is not only cruel, it’s holding science back.
 Approximately 2 billion animals have been killed in U.S. research since 2000.
 This reliance on animal research to study human biology and diseases is slowing medical progress and hurting people too.

 And just think of how many times we’ve cured cancer in mice.
 These treatments simply don’t work in humans.
-That’s why Rise for Animals advocates for more humane and effective research methods for all, at the expense of none.
+That’s why Rise for Animals’ advocacy for ethical and human-relevant research methods benefits all, at the expense of none.